joafalves/pixel-community/README.md

 ### What is this repository for? ###

-This repository contains the Pixel Java Framework and associated modules/dependencies.
+This repository contains the Pixel Framework and associated modules/dependencies.

 ### Description ###